larryhastings/big/README.md

 ends with microseconds if the type of `t` can represent fractional seconds: a float, a `datetime` object, or the value `None`.

+*0.13 update:* Added timezone to the end of the string.
 </dd></dl>

 ## `big.version`